dotBrand 2026: Are your key internal stakeholders aligned?

 Download our checklist →

-Applying for .yourBrand will benefit from organisation-wide leadership, rather than being marketing-led, as it supports how your organisation protects, governs and reinforces trust online.
+Applying for .yourBrand will benefit from organisation-wide leadership, rather than being marketing-led, as it supports how your business protects, governs and reinforces trust online.

 Owning your exclusive corner of the internet is designed to give your brand a private online estate that works in harmony with your public frontage, like your existing .com, country and other top-level domains.

-Some of the brands who took the plunge to own .theirBrand in the last window in 2012 include, Barclays, Sky and Toyota.
-They’ve set up trusted group-level hubs: home.barclays, skygroup.sky and global.toyota.
+Some of the brands that took the plunge to own .theirBrand in the last window in 2012 include Canon, Barclays, Microsoft and Google.
+They’ve set up trusted group-level hubs or highly secure gateways: global.canon, home.barclays, cloud.microsoft and ai.google.

 Our own expert ICANN- and ISO-accredited team helped our long-term client William Hill secure and set up .williamhill in the last round, as well as other long-term major clients.

-This guide walks through the eight sets of questions we believe will help you to sense-check .yourBrand readiness internally – and understand what good preparation looks like in practice.
+This guide walks through the eight sets of questions we believe will help you to sense-check .yourBrand appetite internally – and understand what good internal alignment and application preparation looks like in practice.

-Why is a private online estate with public frontage important?
+Why is having a private online estate so important?

 Just to set the scene.